aweirdnerd/DIscovery-Manual/User-manual.md

 ## Profile

-Much of this will be familiar from the CV Template
+Much of this will be familiar from the CV Template:

 - Employment- LSHTM appointments